-- 22.2 The cost of providing such insurance shall be borne by the Publisher and the individual employee. - (a) The Publisher shall contribute each month toward the premium cost of the insurance package on behalf of bargaining unit employees the same amount the Publisher contributes each month towards the premium cost of the insurance package on behalf of non-bargaining unit employees.
+- 22.1 The Company may change and/or eliminate any health and welfare plan and/or benefit and/or the terms and conditions of those plans and/or benefits, applicable to bargaining unit employees without bargaining with the Guild, as long as any such changes or eliminations are equally applicable to non-union employees.
+It is understood that the Company has no intention to eliminate Company-provided health insurance coverage for eligible employees and their eligible dependents through 12/31/12.
+Notwithstanding the forgoing, it is also understood that future health insurance coverage may be provided through health care exchanges, pursuant to the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Tax Credit Reconciliation Act of 2010, including any future legislation that amends these laws/regulations. - 22.2 The cost of providing such insurance shall be borne by the Publisher and the individual employee. - (a) The Publisher shall contribute each month toward the premium cost of the insurance package on behalf of bargaining unit employees the same amount the Publisher contributes each month towards the premium cost of the insurance package on behalf of non-bargaining unit employees.
 The Publisher may change the amount of its premium contribution on behalf of the bargaining unit employees without bargaining with the Guild, so long as such changes are equally applicable to non-bargaining unit employees.
-The Publisher's contribution shall at all times be expressed in dollar amounts and not percentages. - (b) For those employees who do not elect the total insurance package, and do elect the dental, vision and EAP only coverage, the Publisher shall contribute the following amounts each month for the premium cost of the dental, vision and EAP only coverage: - 1. \$40.35 for those eligible employees selecting employee only coverage. - 2. \$72.01 for those eligible employees selecting employee plus minor dependent(s) coverage. - 3. \$75.46 for those eligible employees selecting employee plus spouse/domestic partner coverage. - 4. \$114.08 for those eligible employees selecting employee plus family coverage. - (c) The employee shall pay each month the difference between the cost of the insurance package under which the employee is covered and the amount which the Publisher contributed as set forth above. - (d) The Publisher reserves the right to contribute more toward the costs of the insurance package than described in items 22.2(a) or 22.2(b).
+The Publisher's contribution shall at all times be expressed in dollar amounts and not percentages. - (b) The employee shall pay each month the difference between the cost of the insurance package under which the employee is covered and the amount which the Publisher contributed as set forth above. - (c) The Publisher reserves the right to contribute more toward the costs of the insurance package than described in items 22.2(a). - 22.3 The Publisher agrees to furnish the Guild annual premium rates for The Sacramento Bee's plans, including estimated composite premiums, upon request.